The Leadership Challenge - Exploring the Leader Within (LTLC) 553

 Faculty: Faculty of Business

-The focus of this course is on helping participants to further develop their leadership potential.
-Leadership is a learnable set of practices that can be deciphered and understood.
-Leadership is not reserved for the very few, nor is it based on a particular gene or birth into the right family circle.
-Developing leadership potential is about acquiring proficiencies in key areas that leverage pre-existing skills and expertise.
-It is about raising personal awareness, developing personal understanding, and learning new ways to do things at work.
-Leadership is about change mastery—and the first steps begin with changing the learner’s own perceptions.
+This course focuses on helping you develop your leadership potential and encouraging you to accept The Leadership Challenge.
+Developing leadership potential involves acquiring proficiencies in key areas that leverage pre-existing skills and expertise.
+It is fostered by raising personal awareness, developing personal understanding, and learning new ways to do things at work.
+Leadership is about change mastery, which begins with changing your own perceptions.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.